David-dev-King/simple-todolist-app-react/README.md

 Basic mobile support added.
 I'd like to start by saying, I am by no means a designer, but it turned out ok if I do say so myself.
 Check it out with the same link above ☝️.

+## ✍️ Update

+Some much-needed security updates 😌.
+-	Implemented password hashing
+-	Utilizing environmental variables for security when pushing code.
+I still have a lot to work on, like login persistence and cleaning up the UI.
+Until then, thanks for checking this out 🙏.

 ## 🙏 Thanks